Skip to main content

 • Replanting.

-These activities are provided for as either permitted (not requiring authorisation), controlled or restricted discretionary (requiring authorisation).
+Waikato Regional Council implements the NES-CF regulations for activities in our region.
+The forestry activities above are provided for as either permitted (not requiring authorisation), controlled or restricted discretionary (requiring authorisation).

 Activities not covered by the NES-CF regulations will continue to be managed by regional or territorial authority plans.
 In the Waikato region, this includes the Waikato Regional Plan and the Regional Coastal Plan.